Do you dream of being a developer?

 Congratulations, you finished your Telerik Academy Alpha education!
 You are a Master Junior Developer, and you are ready to start your first IT job.

 Don’t worry.
 We’ve got your back!
-This is where the Career Guidance program kicks in.
+This is where the Career jumpstart services kicks in.
 Read more about it in our extensive blog post.

 Write your success story.
 Apply to Telerik Academy Alpha and join the IT industry.